markekraus/ConcurrentPowerShellProducerConsumer/README.md

 > Concurrent computing is a form of computing in which several computations are executed during overlapping time periods—concurrently—instead of sequentially (one completing before the next starts). ([Wikipedia](https://en.wikipedia.org/wiki/Concurrent_computing))

-## Serial vs Concurrent vs Prallel
+## Serial vs Concurrent vs Parallel

 ### Serial